 These small, antioxidant-rich berries are growing in popularity.
 Blueberries were the No. 8 fruit that consumers purchased in the past year, up from No. 10 in Fresh Trends 2012.
 The tiny blue globes were the No. 4 item that consumers said they were buying now that they did not buy previously.

-MEXICO CROSSINGS — Crossings (6-4-4) — Imports via truck.
+ARGENTINA — (6-6-11) — Imports via air.
 Movement expected to remain about the same.
-Ports of entry: Mexico crossing through Arizona, California and Texas.
 Trading moderate.
-Prices slightly lower.
-Flats of 12 6-ounce cups with lids medium-large mostly $20-22.
-Includes palletizing and cooling.
-Quality generally good.
+Prices lower.
+Port of entry: Miami International Airport.
+Flats of 12 6-ounce cups with lids mostly $22.
+Quality good

 URUGUAY — (0-0-0) — Imports via air.
 Movement expected to increase.
 Trading fairly slow.
 Prices generally unchanged.
 Port of entry: Miami International Airport.
 Flats of 12 6-ounce cups with lids $18-22.
 Quality good.

 - Sanfillipo Produce buys Macaluso Fruit, Columbus Produce Terminal

 - Market Fresh adds business development position in Tampa

 - N.C. extension service gathers input on its future